Yel1oww/WinLightOptimizer/README.md

 - **8.3 filename generation disabled** — removes legacy DOS short-name aliases from directory operations
 - **Storage Sense disabled** — stops Windows from automatically deleting files it considers redundant.
 On a gaming PC you control what gets deleted
 - **Hibernation fully disabled** — removes hiberfil.sys (file size equals your RAM), frees that disk space, speeds up shutdown
-- **Pagefile set to a fixed size** based on installed RAM (eliminates dynamic resize overhead during gameplay):
-  - Less than 8 GB RAM → 8192 MB
-  - 8 to 16 GB RAM → 4096 MB
-  - More than 16 GB RAM → 2048 MB
+- **Pagefile left as Windows-managed** — Windows sizes and manages the pagefile automatically.
+Earlier versions set a fixed size, but this was reverted to avoid instability and let Windows handle memory pressure dynamically

 ---